jcarlos-prieto/niliBOX/resources/API.md

 Opens an audio device and returns a device handler.<br>
 Parameter: <i><b>id</b></i>: String - Unique id of the audio device<br>
 Parameter: <i><b>mode</b></i>: String - Audio mode to be used to open.
 It is composed by a list of values separated by commas in the format <i>"samplerate,samplingbits,compressedbits"</i><br>
-Parameter: <i><b>direct</b></i>: Boolean - If true, the audio device will be open in <i>direct</i> mode: low latency, no buffering, no vietual input device created<br>
+Parameter: <i><b>direct</b></i>: Boolean - If true, the audio device will be open in <i>direct</i> mode: low latency, no buffering, no virtual input device created<br>
 Return value: Integer - Device handler of the audio device.
-If the audio device could nt be open, this value is -1<br>
+If the audio device could not be open, this value is -1<br>
 </td></tr>

 </table>